CasualSuperman/SYCL/PROPOSAL.md

 	_(This means no incorporating SYCL'd code in closed-source projects)_
 *	To allow code under the SYCL to be used with code under other Free licenses.
-*	To prevent people who didn't write the code from profiting from SYCL'd code.
+*	To prevent monetization by others of solely SYCL'd code.